Get-A-Way: Music video

-The accompanying music video for "Get-A-Way" was directed by Jonathan Bate.
-It was filmed in Sweden.
-The video was later published on Altra Moda Music's official YouTube channel in July 2016 and had generated more than 75 million views as of December 2022.
+The music video for "Get-A-Way" was directed by Jonathan Bate and filmed in Sweden.
+The video was later made available on Altra Moda Music's official YouTube channel in 2016 and had generated more than 146 million views as of May 2025.
 Bate would also go on directing the video for the project's next single, "No More (I Can't Stand It)".

 The video begins with a man at a cemetery.
 On a grave he lays down a piece of jewelry and leaves.
 Then another scene begins in a parking garage, with several men wearing gas masks, raiding a Securitas van and escaping.
 A detective, the man from the cemetery, appears on the scene.
-Afterwards a young woman is seen fleeing with two suitcases.
-She loses a piece of jewelry when she is picked up by a man in a white car, apparently her lover who has been involved in the robbery.
-The detective finds the piece of jewelry lying on the ground, picks it up and starts chasing the couple.
-They drives through a winter landscape and visits a petrol station before they arrives a caravan in the forest.
-They kiss each other and run into the woods.
-The detective has been on the petrol station and through the forest he has come to the caravan.
-Right afterwards, the couple returns from the trip in the woods and enters the caravan, unaware that they have been found.
+Afterwards a young woman is seen fleeing with two suitcases, losing a piece of jewelry when she is picked up by a man in a white car.
+Apparently it's her lover who has been involved in the robbery.
+The detective finds the piece of jewelry lying on the ground, and starts chasing the couple.
+They drive through a winter landscape, visiting a petrol station before arriving a caravan in the forest.
+Later the detective finds the caravan.
+The video ends with the couple returning from a trip in the woods, entering the caravan, unaware that they have been found.
 Through the video, Gary Bokoe is seen rapping at the scene in the parking garage, surrounded by flashing police lights, police officers and barrier tape around him.
-Alice Montana performs the chorus as she walks through the cemetery.
-Other scenes shows her sitting in the back seat of a car.
+Alice Montana performs the chorus as she walks through the cemetery or sits in the back seat of a car.